a-k-29/topic_modeling_microbiome/README.md

 2. Ecological Evaluation
 * Use ecological_evaluation.py to run Random Forest classification/regression against ecological metadata variables.
 3. Functional Evaluation
+⚠️ If your functional dataset contains non-binary categories, you may need to adapt or remove them.

 ## Outputs
 * Topics → CSV with topic loadings per sample